Medical expert of the article

 - A sharp, specific smell from the mouth.

-Aphthous acute stomatitis is characterized by its specific rashes on the mucous membrane - aphthae.
-These are single painful formations of circular shape that are formed from small bubbles, which bursting, turn into ulcers.
-Ulcers also look characteristic - they are covered with a thin fibrinous film, the edges have a red rim.
-Afts are the main symptoms of aphthous stomatitis, they are localized on the lateral surfaces of the tongue, its tip, on the lips (inside the mucous membrane), on the bottom of the mouth, inside the cheeks and in the sky.
-Afts can pass on their own within a week, but this does not mean their complete disappearance, aphthae can recur for many months without proper treatment.
-Frequent relapses are noted in the autumn and spring season, when aphthous stomatitis is diagnosed 2 times more often.
+Acute aphthous stomatitis is characterized by its specific rashes on the mucous membrane - aphthae.
+These are single painful round formations that form from small bubbles that burst, turning into ulcers.
+The ulcers also look characteristic - covered with a thin fibrinous film, have a red rim along the edges.
+Aphthae are the main symptoms of aphthous stomatitis, they are localized on the lateral surfaces of the tongue, its tip, on the lips (the inner part of the mucous membrane), on the bottom of the oral cavity, inside the cheeks and on the palate.
+Aphthae can go away on their own within a week, but this does not mean their complete disappearance, aphthae can recur for many months without proper treatment.
+Frequent relapses are noted in the autumn and spring seasons, when aphthous stomatitis is diagnosed 2 times more often.

-Recurrent chronic forms of aphthous stomatitis have the following symptoms and are classified in this way:
+Recurrent chronic forms of aphthous stomatitis have the following symptoms and are classified as follows:

-- A typical course of the disease, a typical form, in which periodically in the oral cavity surface ulcers are formed-aphthae.
-Symptoms of aphthous stomatitis in a chronic typical form can be subdivided according to yet another differentiation:
+- Typical course of the disease, typical form, in which superficial ulcers-aphthae periodically form in the oral cavity.
+Symptoms of aphthous stomatitis in chronic typical form can be subdivided according to another differentiation:

-- The generalized form of aphthosis, in which aphthae spread to the oral mucosa, on the skin, on the genitals, conjunctiva of the eyes, provoking extensive pyoderma, streptoderma.
+- A generalized form of aphthosis, in which aphthae spread to the oral mucosa, skin, genitals, conjunctiva of the eyes, causing extensive pyoderma and streptoderma.

-- Isolated recurrent aphthous stomatitis is the most frequently diagnosed type, in which ulcers affect the mucous cheeks, lips, and sides of the tongue.
-Afts are not plural, they are grouped in the form of 2-3 ulcers nearby.
+- Isolated recurrent aphthous stomatitis is the most frequently diagnosed type, in which ulcers affect the mucous membrane of the cheeks, lips, and sides of the tongue.
+Aphthae are not multiple, they are grouped in the form of 2-3 ulcers next to each other.

-There is a more dangerous type of aphthous stomatitis - Behcet's disease, when the entire mucous membrane of the mouth, including the tonsils, is covered with aphthae, moreover the aphids spread to the conjunctiva of the eyes and even to the mucous tissue of the female genital organs.
-This serious disease was described in the 30s of the last century by Dr. Behcet as a symptom complex, which included ulcerative stomatitis, genital ulcers, uveitis (defeat of the conjunctiva of the eyes).
-Later, the symptoms of thrombophlebitis, arthritis, erythema, cutaneous vasculitis, aneurysms of large aortas, ulcerative processes of the intestine joined this triad.
-The etiology of this systemic disease is still not clear, but the symptoms of aphthous stomatitis, which spread rapidly throughout the body, are one of the characteristic signs of Behçet's disease.
+There is a more dangerous type of aphthous stomatitis - Behcet's disease, when the entire mucous membrane of the mouth, including the tonsils, is covered with aphthae, moreover, aphthae spread to the conjunctiva of the eyes and even to the mucous tissue of the female genitals.
+This serious disease was described in the 30s of the last century by Dr. Behcet as a symptom complex, which included ulcerative stomatitis, ulcers of the genitals, uveitis (lesion of the conjunctiva of the eyes).
+Later, symptoms of thrombophlebitis, arthritis, erythema, cutaneous vasculitis, aneurysm of large aortas, ulcerative processes of the intestine joined this triad.
+The etiology of this systemic disease is still unclear, but the symptoms of aphthous stomatitis, which quickly spread throughout the body, are one of the characteristic signs of Behcet's disease.

-Symptoms of thrush of the oral cavity, candidal stomatitis are quite specific and manifested.
-Candidiasis of the mouth is a common disease diagnosed in young children with reduced immune defense, at the age of 1-2 years.
+Symptoms of oral thrush, candidal stomatitis are quite specific and pronounced.
+Oral candidiasis is a common disease diagnosed in young children with reduced immune protection, aged up to 1-2 years.

-Symptoms of candidal stomatitis in children depend on the localization and form of the process:
+Symptoms of candidal stomatitis in children depend on the location and form of the process:

-- Signs of stomatitis of the entire oral cavity.
+- Signs of stomatitis throughout the oral cavity.

 - Gingivitis.